mcagriaksoy/ros_nodemcu_rosserial_sensor/README.md

 # ros_nodemcu_rosserial_sensor project
 ROS Controlled NodeMCU Sensor read and servo control Project.
-This project is prepared for Introduction to robotics final lecture which is ongoing master deggre with EE7055 id on Marmara University.
+This project is prepared for robotics final lecture which is ongoing master deggre with EE7055 id on Marmara University.

 # Preliminary Information
 # Nodemcu